taosdata/TDengine/docs/en/14-reference/02-tools/10-taosbenchmark.md

 - **repeat_ts_max** : Numeric type, when composite primary key is enabled, specifies the maximum number of records with the same timestamp to be generated
 - **sqls** : Array of strings type, specifies the array of sql to be executed after the supertable is successfully created, the table name specified in sql must be prefixed with the database name, otherwise an unspecified database error will occur

-#### tsma Configuration Parameters

-Specify the configuration parameters for tsma in `super_tables` under `tsmas`, with the following specific parameters:

-- **name**: Specifies the name of the tsma, mandatory.

-- **function**: Specifies the function of the tsma, mandatory.

-- **interval**: Specifies the time interval for the tsma, mandatory.

-- **sliding**: Specifies the window time shift for the tsma, mandatory.

-- **custom**: Specifies custom configuration appended at the end of the tsma creation statement, optional.

-- **start_when_inserted**: Specifies when to create the tsma after how many rows are inserted, optional, default is 0.

 #### Tag and Data Column Configuration Parameters